 Mindful moments are those when I remember to embody the qualities of six words that begin with the letter A: awake, alert, attentive, aware, appreciative, and alive.

 It all begins with being awake, meaning that I am not sleepwalking through life.
-I am not in automatic pilot mode.
+I am not on automatic pilot mode.
 Things are not happening totally on their own without my conscious participation.
-I am not going through life mindlessly repeating patterns of behavior, including those negative behaviors that may be degrading the quality of my life.
-I am engaged with the present moment.
-I am slowing down and purposely focusing my attention on the here-now, observing what is going on in this present moment, without rushing to add a commentary, an opinion, or a judgment, but just observing with openness and curiosity.
+I am not going through life mindlessly repeating negative patterns of behavior that may be degrading the quality of my life.
+I am engaged with the present moment, deliberately slowing down and purposely focusing my attention on the here-now, just observing with openness and curiosity what is going on in this present moment, without rushing to add a commentary, an opinion, or a judgment.

+The place is here.
+The time is now.
+I am here, now.
 I am present.
-I am here, now.
 I am alert and attentive.
 I am noticing what is going on.
 I am aware of what is happening.
 I process events, thoughts, feelings, emotions, and sensations in my body with clarity.
 I am able to see and perceive things clearly.
 I reflect.
 I ponder.
 I understand.
 I have insights.
 I see all the beauty of this world.
 I appreciate and am astounded by the magic, mystery and miracles that surround me.
 I experience energy, vigor, and vitality.
 I am able to pay attention, observe, notice, and discern with a clear and sharp mind.
 I am in command.
 I am making wise decisions that improve the quality of my life.
 I am awake, alert, attentive, aware, and appreciative of life.
 I am fully alive.
 I am living mindfully, and this is such an empowering feeling.

 It is clear to me how our choices affect our lives.
 Living mindfully involves being a good observer, seeing clearly, making wise assessments, using wise discernment, and making wise decisions.
 That’s why focusing on the present moment is so important.
-Because it is in this moment that I choose, and these choices, decisions, and responses are the ones that ultimately affect the quality of my life.
+Because it is in this moment that I choose, and these choices are the ones that ultimately affect the quality of my life.

 “Between stimulus and response there is a space.
 In that space is our power to choose our responses.
 In our responses lie our growth and our freedom.” ~ Viktor Frankl, (attribution)